yukakohno/CurvedFold/readme_display.md

 <img src="readme_images/112_ChangeViewPose.bmp" width="100%"><br>

-#### 1.2.
+#### 1.3.
 Showing/Hiding Each Elements<br>

-To show/hide the elements of 2D/3D model, check the checkbuttons under "DISPLAY" section:
+To show/hide the elements of the 2D/3D model, check the checkbuttons under "DISPLAY" section:
 - X : Crease curve
 - TNB : Tangent, normal, and binormal vectors of the curved crease
 - RUL : Rulings